kishkath/EVA/6 - Advanced Convolutions/README.md

     * There are total of 187,418 Parameters ~ 187K

 4. Ran For 84 Epochs in CIFAR10_model.ipynb.
+5. Analysis:
+    * With out augmentation reached training accuracy of 86% and val-accuracy of 77%, as it seems to be ok but not good.
+There is a need to avoid overfitting and add variance to data.
+Hence, we have procedded with augmenting the images using albumentations library.
+    * With augmentation, it performed quite well.
-5. Got the accuracies of:
+7. Got the accuracies of: